Yes, eero supports IPv6. In order to use and configure your eero network’s IPv6 settings, make sure:

 How to locate IPv6 addresses of your eeros

-To find the IPv6 address of your eero, tap on the individual eeros at the bottom of your app’s dashboard.
+To find the IPv6 address of your eero, tap online at the top of the home page then tap the individual eero icon.
 Under the section IP address, you’ll be able to find the individual IPv6 addresses of your eeros.

 How to locate IPv6 addresses of your devices